A Trusted Name

 When Samuel Marsden planted the first apple trees in Kerikeri, New Zealand, in 1819, few could have expected that they would bear the first fruit of what is now one of New Zealand’s key industries.

-Thanks to the country’s unique climate and versatile soils, Marsden’s trees flourished and orchardists quickly saw the potential for a commercial crop, including the Paynter family, who began growing apples in Stoke, Nelson, just 43 years after the first ever tree was planted.
-By the early 1900s, they moved to Hawke’s Bay where the family continues to grow apples and stone fruit today.
+Thanks to the country’s unique climate and versatile soils, Marsden’s trees flourished and orchardists quickly saw the potential for a commercial crop.
+This included the Paynter family, who began growing apples in Stoke, Nelson, just 43 years after the first ever tree was planted.
+By the early 1900s, they moved to Hawke’s Bay where the family continues to grow apples and stone fruit to this day.

 Growing fresh produce into a household name

 As offshore demand for New Zealand apples grew over the next few decades, so did the Paynter family’s aspirations.
 In 1974, John Paynter, a fourth-generation grower, established the Yummy Fruit Company to differentiate his high-quality and tasty apples from the competition.
 Today, John and his son, Paul, own and manage over 500 hectares of orchards with 18 different apple varieties and pack an average of 20,000 tons of apples per year – earning a place as a trusted household name to many.